runk/node-inst/README.md

 npm registry mirrors still consume a lot of time for networking / checking / compiling etc.

-This module caches *whole* `node_modules` directory and uses check sum of manifest files (*package.json* and *npm-shrinkwrap.json*) as a cache key.
+This module caches *whole* `node_modules` directory and uses check sum of manifest files (*package.json* and *npm-shrinkwrap.json*), version of *node* and *npm* as a cache key.
 When you're doing fresh install it saves a tarball with all your dependencies and extract it next time when you do install.
 It's like **30-50** times faster than normal install even with "warm" npm cache.

 ## Installation